margaretmf/margaretmf.github.io/innovation.md

 (3) Piles of clothes to give away
 (4) The church in Norfolk
-(5) The vision of free Black people and full integration in Memphis (6) Stars inside every individual int he US
+(5) The vision of free Black people and full integration in Memphis (6) Stars inside every individual in the US

 ### **Sounds** ###
 (1) Pre-dinner preparation